stellar/js-stellar-sdk/README.md

 # js-stellar-lib
+### Note: This library is still under development and subject to breaking changes. __Target Pre-production Alpha Release Date: 5/12/15__

-A client side Stellar Javascript Library for building and signing Stellar transactions, and communicating with a remote Stellar Horizon Server.
+js-stellar-lib is a client side Stellar Javascript Library for communicating with a [Stellar Horizon Server](https://github.com/stellar/go-horizon).
+It provides a networking layer API for Horizon endpoints.

 ## Overview